lambdaclass/concrete/README.md

 Writing good code should be easy.
 The language must be simple enough to fit in a single person’s head.
 Programs are about transforming data into other forms of data.
 Code is about expressing algorithms, not the type system.
 We aim to develop a simpler version of Rust that includes an optional default runtime featuring green threads and a preemptive scheduler, similar to those found in Go and Erlang.

+## Rust similarities and differences
+Concrete take many features from Rust like:
+- Enum, structs instead of classes
+- Ad-hoc polymorphism via traits
+- Parametric polymorphism via generics
+- Expressions and statements rather than only expressions as in many functional languages
+- Built-in dependency manager
+- Built-in linter and formatter
+- Good compilation error messages

+But we want to take a different path with respect to:
+- Linear type system rather than affine type system
+- No lifetimes
+- Simpler borrow checker
+- Concurrency model.
+We provide a default runtime with green threads.
+There is no support for low-level primitives like atomics, mutex and OS threads.
+- There is no Sync and Send traits
+- No relationsihp between modules and files
+- No circular dependencies in modules
+- No macros
+- At the beginning we won't support local type inference at function level.
+We might add it in the future.

 ## Table of Contents